Please read following article from Wiki

 [edit]Chemical composition

-Analysis by Louis & Kumar (%)
+Analysis by the CESS (%) | Analysis by Louis & Kumar (%) | |

 Several groups of researchers analyzed the chemical elements in the solid particles, and different techniques gave different results.
-The particles were composed mostly of carbon and oxygen[clarification needed] with lesser amounts ofhydrogennitrogensiliconchlorine and metals.
+The particles were composed mostly of carbon and oxygen[clarification needed] with lesser amounts ofhydrogen, nitrogen, silicon, chlorine and metals.

 Some water samples were brought to the Centre for Earth Science Studies (CESS) in India, where they separated the suspended particles by filtration.
 The pH(acidity) of the water was found to be around 7 (neutral).
 The electrical conductivity of the rainwater showed the absence of any dissolved salts.
 Sediment (red particles plus debris) was collected and analyzed by the CESS using a combination of ion-coupled plasma mass spectrometry, atomic absorption spectrometry and wet chemical methods.
 The major elements found are listed below.[5]
 The CESS analysis also showed significant amounts of heavy metals, including nickel (43 ppm),manganese (59 ppm), titanium (321 ppm), chromium (67ppm) and copper (55 ppm).